huntdatacenter/docs/docs/administer-science/service-desk/data-space-orders.md

 <SDButton form="request_new_lab" />

-* **Who can order:** Data space leaders and data space compliance coordinators in active data spaces.
+* **Who can order:** Data space leaders and data space compliance administrators in active data spaces.
 * **Required attachment**: [A signed lab order](/administer-science/agreements/downloads/#lab-order) and information on storage volume sizes and machine type for the home machine (see below).
 * **Expected delivery time:** One week.
 * **Next step**: [Add your first lab users](/administer-science/service-desk/lab-orders.html#add-a-new-lab-user).